Elizabeth Stride: Separation

-In March 1877, Stride was admitted to the Poplar Workhouse, suggesting that the couple had separated by this date.
-However, census records from 1881 indicate the two had reunited and lived together in the district of Bow, although the couple had permanently separated by the end of that year, with Stride being admitted to a Whitechapel workhouse infirmary suffering from bronchitis in December 1881.
-She was discharged from this infirmary on 4 January 1882, and is believed to have taken residence in one of several common lodging-houses on Flower and Dean Street, Whitechapel, shortly thereafter.
-Two years later, on 24 October 1884, John Stride died of tuberculosis in the Poplar and Stepney Sick Asylum.
+In March 1877, Stride was admitted to the Poplar Workhouse, indicating that the couple had separated by this date.
+Census records from 1881 show they had reunited and were living together in Bow, although they had permanently separated by the end of that year.
+Stride was admitted to a Whitechapel workhouse infirmary with bronchitis in December 1881.
+She was discharged on 4 January 1882 and is believed to have taken up residence in common lodging-houses on Flower and Dean Street shortly afterwards.
+John died of tuberculosis on 24 October 1884 in the Poplar and Stepney Sick Asylum.

 Middlesex Street, Spitalfields, c.
 1890.
 Stride frequently resided in common lodging-houses within this district of London in the years prior to her murder.

-In the years following the collapse of her marriage and the death of her husband, Stride is known to have informed several individuals that her husband and two of her nine children had drowned in the 1878 sinking of the Princess Alice in the River Thames.
-According to Stride, she and her husband had been employed upon this steamer, although she had survived the accident by climbing the ship's mast, but as she had done so, she had been kicked in the mouth by another survivor of the sinking, and this injury to her palate had caused a permanent stutter.
+In the years after her marriage collapsed and her husband's death, Stride told several people that her husband and two of her nine children had drowned in the 1878 sinking of the Princess Alice in the River Thames.
+She claimed that she and her husband had been employed on the steamer, that she survived by climbing the ship's mast, and that another survivor kicked her in the mouth as she climbed, injuring her palate and causing a permanent stutter.
 (Note: Stride is believed to have fabricated this story in an effort to elicit sympathy from those to whom she recounted these claims.)

 Common lodging residences

-While residing in common lodging-houses, Stride occasionally received charitable assistance from the Church of Sweden in London, and from 1885 until her death lived much of the time with local dock labourer Michael Kidney, who resided in Devonshire Street.
-The couple had a tumultuous relationship and regularly separated, with Stride sleeping in local lodging houses before returning to live with Kidney.
-In April 1887, Stride filed a formal assault charge against Kidney, although she failed to pursue this charge in court and the case was discharged.
-Her relationship with Kidney continued in an on-and-off manner between 1885 and 1888.
+While living in common lodging-houses, Stride occasionally received charitable assistance from the Church of Sweden in London.
+From 1885 until her death, she lived much of the time with Michael Kidney, a dock labourer who resided in Devonshire Street.
+Their relationship was tumultuous, and they regularly separated, with Stride staying in lodging-houses before returning to Kidney.
+In April 1887, she filed an assault charge against him, although she did not pursue the case in court.
+As such, the case was discharged.
+Their relationship continued on and off between 1885 and 1888.
 (Note: Kidney later testified at the inquest into Stride's murder that, in the three years of their relationship, the couple had been separated for a combined total of approximately five months.)

 In addition to prostitution, Stride occasionally earned income from sewing and housecleaning.
-An acquaintance described her as having a calm temperament, though she appeared before the Thames Magistrates' Court on approximately eight occasions for both drunk and disorderly conduct and the use of obscene language, with the final occasion being on 3 September 1888.
-Occasionally, Stride used the alias Annie Fitzgerald at these hearings.
+An acquaintance described her as having a calm temperament, although she appeared before the Thames Magistrates' Court on about eight occasions for both drunk and disorderly conduct and the use of obscene language, the last being on 3 September 1888.
+She occasionally used the alias Annie Fitzgerald at these hearings.